b1tsway/.github/README.md

 ## 👔 Interested in joining?

-Join us on our mission to make the cloud accessible and secure for everyone and work on state-of-the-art open-source and commercial products.
+Join us on our mission to make digital world accessible for everyone and work on state-of-the-art open-source and commercial products.